Music and Auditory Beat Stimulation for Anxiety

 The trial does not specify whether you need to stop taking your current medications, but it excludes people who are not taking anxiety medication.
 This suggests that you may need to continue your current anxiety medication to participate.

-Is music and auditory beat stimulation safe for humans?
+What prior data suggests that music and auditory beat stimulation are safe for anxiety treatment?

 FR